Syncano/website/pages/blog/2015-03-13-intro-to-express-js/index.md

 console.log("Server started on http://localhost:5000")
 ```

 This piece of code isn't dynamic.
 I include it mostly to go over the basics of hbs.
 Notice there is a bit more set up required:

 ```javascript
 app.set("view engine", "html");
 ```

 This sets up what hbs will render, in our case HTML

 ```javascript
 app.engine("html", hbs.__express);
 ```

 This tells the hbs we'll be making use of HTML and Express.

-The second thing to notice is <em>res.render</em>.
-This assumes that there exists a document called <em>index.html</em> in a folder called <em>views</em>.
+The second thing to notice is _res.render_.
+This assumes that there exists a document called _index.html_ in a folder called _views_.
 So the file structure of the app should now be:

 ```javascript
 root_dir/